top of page

 Tommy’s Margarita

-Tommy’s Margarita swaps out the Triple Sec and sugar syrup for agave syrup, offering a lower-sugar alternative with a lower glycemic index.
+Tommy’s Margarita swaps out the Triple Sec and sugar syrup for agave syrup.
+This change offers a lower-sugar alternative with a lower glycemic index.
 Unlike the Classic Margarita, this version is served over ice without a salt rim.

 How to Make It: